Galatians 3

 Paul makes a striking grammatical observation: "He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ."
 The promise to Abraham is singular - it points to one Seed, one Heir, one through whom the blessing flows to all nations.
 That Seed is Christ.
 Abraham is not the end; he is the beginning, pointing forward to Christ.

 "We were kept under the law, shut up unto the faith which should afterwards be revealed."
 The law confines.
 It shows you your sin (Romans 3:20).
-It tells you what you cannot do.
 It shuts you up - pens you in - so that you have nowhere to run but to grace.
-The law is not cruel; it is a teacher preparing you for the day you need something stronger than discipline: love.
+The law is a teacher preparing you for the day you need something stronger than discipline: love.

 Galatians 3:25-29Children of God; Neither Jew nor Greek; All One in Christ